Ivanovo: Transportation

 Public transport is represented by trolleybuses, buses and taxis.
 The trolleybus system was opened on November 5, 1962.
 The first line ran from the Bagayeva area (now Victory Square) to the GZIP plant.
-The tram was operated from November 6, 1934 until June 1, 2008.
+The Ivanovo Tram was operated from November 6, 1934 until June 1, 2008.
 According to Ivanov, the former Mayor Alexander Fomin: "Over the past 20 years, the number of vehicles in the city has increased by more than 10 times, while traffic is 5–7 times higher than that for which they were designed.

 The system of urban bus services in Ivanovo-Voznesensk began on November 8, 1926.
 The bus park was originally located on the street Paris Commune.
 In the early 1960s, a new bus depot was built on Prospekt Tekstilchshiki.
 In the Soviet period, the operation of buses and coaches exercised Ivanovskoye passenger motor company (MTE) #1, and taxi station (Ivanovo MTE-2).
 Ivanovo MTE-1 closed in December 2007.

 It is home to Ivanovo Severny, which is one of the largest military airlift bases in Russia.
 Civilian air services are provided at the Ivanovo Yuzhny Airport.
 Since 1896, there is a railway connection between Ivanovo and Moscow.

+Demographics

+The population of Ivanovo was 361,644 in 2021, down from 408,330 in 2010 and 478,370 in 1989.

+As of the 2021 Census, the ethnic composition of Ivanovo was: